veganprimate/CotCPort/README.md

   - **(WIP)** Enemies and bosses get **more "fast" moves/priority moves** to make turn-order manipulation and speed buffs more important
   - **(WIP)** Enemies and bosses get **more conditional intercept** and **counter** buffs to **discourage repetitive patterns** (kind of an anti-cheese measure)
   - **(WIP)** Slight **changes to dungeon design**, possibly trap chests
-  - **(WIP)** More trade-offs on gear but more specialized
+  - **(WIP)** More trade-offs on gear but more specialized positive effects too (e.g. (heavy) shields with excellent resistance rates lowering speed and evasion, generally a larger emphasis on light vs heavy equipment,
   - **(WIP)** To discourage AoE healing: Make **single-target** healing spells **stronger** (passive buffs, etc.) and give enemies **tactics to punish AoE healing** (possible if OT0 has a condition type ID that checks whether a certain skill has been used or similar)
-  - **(WIP)** Increase prices of the most abusable consumables to encourage usage of alternatives like (new) foods, new items.
+  - **(WIP)** Increase prices of the most abusable consumables to encourage usage of alternatives like (the new) foods, new items.
 There will likely also be new items that are cheap but narrow/specialized
+  - **(WIP)** Status effects will eventually play a core pillar in combat, e.g. via increased efficacy of the ailment when stacked (Blind I: -30% → Blind II: -50%), having bosses and encounters play around those (like in Romancing SaGa 2's early game, where inflicting Blindness and stunning certain enemies is crucial for surviving encounters), enemies having an innate Poison weakness, rare status effect infliction with normal skills.
+Vanilla OT0 is much more focused on just buffs/debuffs
+  - **(WIP)** (Stricter) usage limits on Ultimates and EX skills.
+Possibly also "Fatigue mechanics" (e.g. debuffs on self after execution) to encourage planning